 Data captured by MAMBA can be persistently driven to the cloud for real-time meteorological/situational awareness – enhancing local weather data and models.
 MAMBA continually and simultaneously monitors atmospheric conditions enabling industries that are sensitive to atmospheric transmission loss, such as Astronomy observation, Solar power cloud prediction, and Telecommunications to function more proficiently.

 - IR atmospheric transmittance

-- 24-hour cloud monitoring
+- All-sky thermal infra-red for 24-hour cloud monitoring

 - Precipitable water vapor tracking

 - Revised cleaning procedure allows user to simply wash mirror (DI water rise/wash with technical soap)

 - Provisioned for remote monitoring and control of system power/temperature/reboot

 MAMBA was introduced at the 2015 Advanced Maui Optical and Space Surveillance Technologies (AMOS) Conference and Exhibition.
 AMOS is the premier technical conference devoted to space situational awareness/space domain awareness across the spectrum of private sector, government, and academic organizations.

 You can view Oceanit’s 2015 presentation here: https://amostech.com/TechnicalPapers/2015/Space_Weather/Jim.pdf